 Democratic Republic of Congo

-In 2007, IFES worked with civil society organizations in the DRC on an anti-corruption project which trained civil society groups and government institutions to investigate corruption, and provided forums in which citizens and politicians could discuss serious issues to improve transparency and expose public trust violations.
-From 2009-2011, IFES’ USAID-funded Voter Opinion and Involvement through Civic Education (VOICE) project aimed to help fulfill the Congolese government’s commitment to a process of decentralization, to reverse the country’s legacy of poor governance, corruption, and geographic inequality by bringing greater accountability and inclusion at the local level.
+In 2007, IFES worked with civil society organizations in the DRC on an anti-corruption project that trained civil society groups and government institutions to investigate corruption and provided forums in which citizens and politicians could discuss serious issues to improve transparency and expose public trust violations.
+From 2009-11, IFES’ USAID-funded Voter Opinion and Involvement Through Civic Education (VOICE) project aimed to help fulfill the Congolese government’s commitment to a process of decentralization and to reverse the country’s legacy of poor governance, corruption, and geographic inequality by bringing greater accountability and inclusion at the local level.
 Over the course of the DRC VOICE program, IFES issued a total of 370 small grants to 280 civil society organizations to carry out face-to-face civic education using the boîte à images, reaching over ten million citizens.

 Since 2016, IFES and its partners from the Consortium for Political Process Strengthening (CEPPS), the National Democratic Institute and International Republican Institute, have conducted a series of technical assessment missions on voter registration and election preparedness to support credible, transparent, and inclusive election processes in the DRC.
 Alongside its CEPPS partner IRI, IFES is working to provide technical assistance to the CENI under the current “USAID/DRC Funded Electoral Integrity Activity.”
 Under this program IFES is working to increase access to the voter register for Congolese citizens by providing technical support in implementing a text messaging platform that voters can use to check their polling station location and registration status.
 IFES is also providing technical assistance to the CENI on strengthening the chain of custody in tabulation and results transmission.
 Lastly, IFES will continue to engage in the overall capacity building of the CENI and to provide support in preparation for the 2019 local elections.